phundament/app/docs/51-fig.md

 To initialize your application run the following commands once:

+    fig run backend composer install
     fig run backend ./yii migrate

+They will make the `vendor` folder available in your project directory on your host machine.

 You should now be able to access the container under `http://docker.local:10080` and `http://docker.local:10081`